ONLINE HELP

 Code example

-// Loop through the records of the Customer file whose city is PARIS.
+// Browse the records in the Customer data file whose city is MONTPELLIER.

 HReadSeek(CUSTOMER, City, "PARIS")